Nisa2398/Leanscale-Backend-Project/README.md

 ### API Endpoints
 - **GET /countries:** Fetches and processes countries from external APIs.
 - **GET /products:** Fetches and processes products from external APIs.
-- **GET /categoris:** Fetches and processes categories from external APIs.
+- **GET /categories:** Fetches and processes categories from external APIs.
 - **POST /customer:** Add customer data.
 Refer to the `routes` directory for more information on available endpoints and their usage.
 ## Project Structure
 Leanscale/
 │
-├── config/         # Configuration files
-├── data/    # data required
+├── config/         # Configuration files that include language conversion using i18n ├── data/    # data required
 ├── routers/         # Express routes
 ├── services/       # External API and business logic